 You consider the role of a children writer more than just an entertainer?

 Absolutely, although entertainment is very important, because that is the first step of education.
 If the child has no fun reading, he will put down the book.
 I think every adult who works with children has an enormous responsibility.
 Just as one must put extra care into nurturing a growing tree or a puppy compared to dealing with an old tree or a fully-grown dog.
 An author writing for youth can help his readers open the door to a new world, the mystery of social encounters, the secret of human relations.
 He can reassure the strengths of the child's personality, he can decrease his anxiety and fears, he has the ability to deepen his knowledge, he can help him better understand the world.
 He can direct him to good or bad directions.
 I strongly believe that the right book can be the best therapy, friend and teacher for the distressed child.
 I always tell the children at my lectures, that books have the vital roles in man's life just like any other art forms: they cure the soul, they educate us with the knowledge and the message within the lines, they improve self-knowledge, they enhance the imagination, sharpen the creativity.
 It is like medicine for the soul.
 It helps us to relief pain, get rid of our fears, lessen our depression.
 The significance of the right literature for the right person is downright more effective than any other form of guidance, including religion or parenting.
 It is therefore paramount that the child reads for his own pleasure from an early age.
 And the way to do this is to show him the type of books that he would likely to enjoy, which is not necessarily the book the school or society considers as valuable.
 To do that, of course, his family members and those who are trusted with the child's care must consider his personality and interest.
 My younger son, Ben was infatuated with the wildlife and the animal world.
 So what did I do?
 I lavished him with books by Gerald Durrell and David Attenborough and Jane Goodall, and any book I could find on the animal kingdom, no expense spared.
-And before he knew it, he finished two books a week and soon began reading books, by own choice, such as the Jungle Book and Treasure Island and the works of Mark Twain and Dumas.
-And as far as I know, he still goes through at least two books a week.
-But now he mostly reads e-books on his Kindle.
+And before we knew it, he finished three books a week and soon began reading books, by own choice, such as the Jungle Book and Treasure Island and the works of Mark Twain and Dumas.
+And as far as I know, he still reads at least for an hour every day.

 What do you think the responsibility of the parent is?

 If a child's talent cannot blossom the way it should, that is not the child's fault, but the fault of the school system and the environment he lives in.
 The responsibility of the parent is small, because most parents have never been trained to be teachers.
-When something is wrong with our car, our watch or our house, we call a professional to fix it.
+When something is wrong with the car, the washing machine or the lights, we call a professional to fix it.
 No one wants to repair these himself.
 In modern society, it is not enough to love the children.
 No seed will become a flower just because it gets love.
 It also needs professional care and nursing to bloom.
 So if we do not nurse and protect the child's talent, he will become a gloomy adult and the whole world will be poorer.
 The true values of a nation are in the souls and minds of its people, not in the vaults of the National Bank.
 This is my long life mission – to make reading, and especially reading literature such a vital element of our lives like eating supper or brushing our teeth.
 And looking at the sales figures of my books, I must do something right.